George R.R. Martin Says 2016 ‘Keeps Getting Worse’ As He Mourns Death Of Several Icons

 George R.R.
 Martin just described 2016 as the year that “keeps getting worse and worse” because of death.
 In a recent post entitled “A Bad Year Gets Worse,” he expressed his sadness over the deaths of Carrie Fisher and “Watership Down” novelist Richard Adams.

-“Death, death and more death … this year just keeps getting worse and worse,” he wrote.
+“Death, death, and more death … this year just keeps getting worse and worse,” he wrote.
 The post came as a surprise to fans who are greatly aware of Martin’s fascination for incorporating deaths in his “Song of Ice and Fire” series.
 In fact, its television adaptation, Game of Thrones, have already featured 704 deaths since its pilot episode.
 In Game of Thrones Season 5 alone, 246 deaths took place.

 Nonetheless, fiction is indeed different from real life.
 Martin believes that Carrie Fisher passed away before her time.
 He said that her memory will live on especially because of her Star Wars character’s legacy.